AlexMercedCoder/tutorialblog/content/blog/createreactloaded/index.md

 **useFetch:** Pass the url you want to fetch and it returns an array with the data from the fetch and a setUrl function.
 Everytime you use the setUrl function it will remake the API call and update the data.

-**useAdjuster:** takes a starting a value and an interval.
+**useAdjuster:** takes a starting value and interval.
 Returns and array with the value and two functions that will increment and decrement the value by that interval.

 ### Pre-made Components